Beet Kvass: What, How, & Why?

 How to Reuse Your Beets for a Second Ferment

 You can use the beets and about a cup or two of the kvass to begin a second ferment.
-Just fill with more water, add a bit less salt (3/4 tbsp is a good amount), and start again!
+Just fill with more water, add a bit less salt (3/4 tbsp is a good amount), add about a half cup or so of the original kvass, and start again!

-**A note about the used beets: I use the used beets in my cooking!
+**A note about the used beets: I use the used beets in my cooking when I am done using them for kvass!
 They are delicious, and they don't go to waste!
-If I don't use them that way, then my chickens get them!
+If I don't use them that way, then my chickens get them.
+No waste at all.

 You don't need a whole lot of kvass to reap the benefits of this amazing drink.
 In fact, I suggest you start with a smaller amount at first if your body is not used to eating/drinking fermented foods---about 4 ounces is a good amount to start with!
 I think you will love this gorgeous red liquid!
 I sure do!